Changhong: 2000–present

 Since 2004, Changhong's development strategy and operating mechanism system have changed from time to time, and the industrial scale has expanded rapidly, becoming the leading enterprise in the domestic intelligent integration industry layout.
 It owns four listed companies including Sichuan Changhong, Changhong Meiling, Changhong Huayi and Changhong Jiahua.
+Changhong has a minimal presence in North America, where as of 2021 it sold TVs through the online retailer Newegg.
+It markets its brand CHIQ in United States.
+Another line of products is the manufacturing of nickel–iron batteries.